How to Plan Moving Out of Student Accommodation

-8 Simple Steps to Moving Out Of Student Accommodation
+8 Simple Steps to Moving Out of Student Accommodation

 Are you planning on moving out of your student accommodation soon?
 This can be a daunting task, and one that takes some planning, as you won’t realise just how much stuff you have probably accumulated over the last year.

-Moving out of student accommodation Requires Advance Planning - You Can't Wing It!
+Moving out of Student Accommodation Requires Advance Planning - You Can't Wing It!

 If you have a fixed term agreement, i.e. the move-in and move-out dates are specified, you usually don’t need to give notice to your landlord, but you must move out by or before the specified day on which the agreement ends.

 If you have a periodic agreement, you will need to give at least 28 days’ notice in writing and make sure it expires on the last or the first day of a complete period of the tenancy or licence.
 This means that if you have a rental agreement that does not have a fixed end date, but runs on a week-by-week or month-by-month basis, you will need to give at least 28 days’ notice in writing to your landlord if you want to end the agreement.
-The notice should also expire on the last or the first day of a complete period of the tenancy or licence, i.e., if you pay rent on the first day of each month, your notice should end on the last day or the first day of a month
+The notice should also expire on the last or the first day of a complete period of the tenancy or licence, i.e., if you pay rent on the first day of each month, your notice should end on the last day or the first day of a month.

 You should also inform your landlord or accommodation provider: